jenkinsci/pipeline-plugin/TUTORIAL.md

 parallel branches
 ```

-(Note: to enable the Groovy sandbox on this script, be sure to update the Script Security plugin to version 1.11 or later.
+**Note**: to enable the Groovy sandbox on this script, be sure to update the Script Security plugin to version 1.11 or later.
 Even so, you may see a `RejectedAccessException` error at this point.
-If so, a Jenkins administrator will need to go to _Manage Jenkins » In-process Script Approval_ and _Approve_ `staticMethod org.codehaus.groovy.runtime.ScriptBytecodeAdapter compareLessThan java.lang.Object java.lang.Object`.
+If so, a Jenkins administrator will need to go to **Manage Jenkins » In-process Script Approval** and **Approve** `staticMethod org.codehaus.groovy.runtime.ScriptBytecodeAdapter compareLessThan java.lang.Object java.lang.Object`.
 Then try running your script again and it should work.
-A later version of the plugin may remove the need for this workaround.)
+A later version of the plugin may remove the need for this workaround.

 When you run this flow for the first time, it will check out a project and run all of its tests in sequence.
-The second time and subsequent times you run it, the `splitTests` task will partition your tests into two sets of roughly equal runtime.
+The second and subsequent times you run it, the `splitTests` task will partition your tests into two sets of roughly equal runtime.
-The rest of the flow then runs these in parallel, so if you look at _trend_ (in the _Build History_ widget) you will see the second and subsequent builds taking roughly half the time of the first.
+The rest of the flow then runs these in parallel - so if you look at **trend** (in the **Build History** widget) you will see the second and subsequent builds taking roughly half the time of the first.
-(If you only have the one slave configured with its two executors this would not really save any time, but you may have multiple slaves on different hardware matching the same label expression.)
+If you only have the one slave configured with its two executors, this won't save time, but you may have multiple slaves on different hardware matching the same label expression.

 This script is more complex than the previous ones so it bears some examination.
-We start by grabbing a slave, checking out sources, and making a copy of them using the `archive` step;
+You start by grabbing a slave, checking out sources, and making a copy of them using the `archive` step:

 ```groovy
 archive 'pom.xml, src/'
 ```

-is shorthand for the more general
+is shorthand for the more general:

 ```groovy
 step([$class: 'ArtifactArchiver', artifacts: 'pom.xml, src/'])
 ```

-Later we will `unarchive` these same files back into _other_ workspaces.
+Later,  `unarchive` these same files back into **other** workspaces.
-We could have just run `git` anew in each slave’s workspace, but this would result in duplicated changelog entries, as well as contacting the Git server twice.
+You could have just run `git` anew in each slave’s workspace, but this would result in duplicated changelog entries, as well as contacting the Git server twice.
-(A flow build is permitted to run as many SCM checkouts as it needs to, which is useful for projects working with multiple repositories, but not what we want here.)
+* A flow build is permitted to run as many SCM checkouts as it needs to, which is useful for projects working with multiple repositories, but not what we want here.
-More seriously, if someone pushed a new Git commit at just the wrong time, you might be testing different sources in some branches, which is prevented when we do the checkout just once and distribute sources to slaves ourselves.
+* More importantly, if anyone pushes a new Git commit at  the wrong time, you might be testing different sources in some branches - which is prevented when you do the checkout just once and distribute sources to slaves yourseldf.

-`splitTests` returns a list of lists of strings.
+The command `splitTests` returns a list of lists of strings.
-From each (list) entry we construct one branch to run; the label (map key) is akin to a thread name, and will appear in the build log.
+From each (list) entry, you construct one branch to run; the label (map key) is akin to a thread name, and will appear in the build log.
 The Maven project is set up to expect a file `exclusions.txt` at its root, and it will run all tests _not_ mentioned there, which we set up via the `writeFile` step.
-When we run the `parallel` step, each branch is started at the same time, and the overall step completes when all the branches finish: “fork & join”.
+When you run the `parallel` step, each branch is started at the same time, and the overall step completes when all the branches finish: “fork & join”.

-There are several new ideas at work here.
+There are several new ideas at work here:
-First of all, you can see that a single flow build allocates several executors, potentially on different slaves, at the same time.
+* A single flow build allocates several executors, potentially on different slaves, at the same time.
-(You can see these starting and finishing in the Jenkins executor widget on the main screen.)
+You can see these starting and finishing in the Jenkins executor widget on the main screen.

-Each call to `node` gets its own workspace.
+* Each call to `node` gets its own workspace.
-This kind of flexibility is impossible in a freestyle project, each build of which is tied to exactly one workspace.
-(The Parallel Test Executor plugin works around that for its freestyle build step by triggering multiple builds of the project, making the history hard to follow.)
+This kind of flexibility is impossible in a freestyle project, each build of which is tied to exactly one workspace.The Parallel Test Executor plugin works around that for its freestyle build step by triggering multiple builds of the project, making the history hard to follow.

-Note also that we run `tool` inside each branch, rather than at top level, since Maven might be installed in a different place on each slave.
-We would _not_ want to use `env` in this case
+Do not use `env` in this case:

 ```groovy
 env.PATH = "${mvnHome}/bin:${env.PATH}"
 ```

-since environment variable overrides are currently limited to being global to a workflow run, not local to the current thread (and thus slave).
+because environment variable overrides are  limited to being global to a workflow run, not local to the current thread (and thus slave).
-You could however use the `withEnv` step as noted above.
+You could, however, use the `withEnv` step as noted above.

-You may also have noticed that we are running `JUnitResultArchiver` several times, something that is not possible in a freestyle project.
+You may also have noticed that you are running `JUnitResultArchiver` several times, something that is not possible in a freestyle project.
 The test results recorded in the build are cumulative.

 When you view the log for a build with multiple branches, the output from each will be intermixed.